The new UK Student visa route replaced the Tier 4 (General) student visa route on 5 October 2020.

 - You are applying as a postgraduate doctor or dentist on a recognised foundation programme.

-- You are a British national overseas or from a country listed under differential evidence requirement.
+- You are a British national overseas or from a country listed under the differential evidence requirement.

 All persons have to fulfil the English Language requirement.
 The English language requirement is usually proven by passing a Secure English Language Test at an approved provider.
 It is important to note that the level of English required differs for different study levels.
 Please speak to your consultant to make sure that you are writing your English test at the correct level required.

-When can I apply for my Student Visa?
+When can I apply for my UK Student Visa?

 Students who are applying from within the UK can apply three months before the start of their study course.
 You have to apply for your student visa before your current visa expires.
 The new course must start within 28 days of the current visa expiring.